L. Forbes Winslow: Jack the Ripper

-Winslow managed his father's asylums after his death in 1874, but these were removed from his control following a family feud, so he turned his attention to forensic work.
-Also in 1874 he changed his surname to Forbes-Winslow.

-In 1888, with a little manipulation of the evidence, Winslow came to believe he knew the identity of Jack the Ripper, and believed that if he was given a team of six Police Constables he could catch the murderer.

-Winslow's suspect was Canadian G. Wentworth Smith, who had come to London to work for the Toronto Trust Society, and who lodged with a Mr and Mrs Callaghan at 27 Sun Street, Finsbury Square.
+In 1888, with a little manipulation of the evidence, Winslow came to believe he knew the identity of Jack the Ripper, and believed that if he was given a team of six police constables he could catch the murderer.
+His suspect was Canadian G. Wentworth Smith, who had come to London to work for the Toronto Trust Society, and who lodged with a Mr and Mrs Callaghan at 27 Sun Street, Finsbury Square.
 Mr Callaghan became suspicious of Smith when he was heard saying that all prostitutes should be drowned.
 Smith also talked and moaned to himself, and kept three loaded revolvers hidden in a chest of drawers.

 Callaghan went to Winslow to express his suspicions, and he in turn contacted the police, who fully investigated his theory and showed it to be without foundation.
-Nevertheless, convinced that he was correct, for many years Winslow declared his theory at every chance, and claimed that his actions were responsible for forcing Jack the Ripper into abandoning murder and fleeing the country.

 In his 1910 memoirs Winslow describes how he spent days and nights in Whitechapel: "The detectives knew me, the lodging house keepers knew me, and at last the poor creatures of the streets came to know me.
 In terror they rushed to me with every scrap of information which might, to my mind, be of value to me.
 The frightened women looked for hope in my presence.
 They felt reassured and welcomed me to their dens and obeyed my commands eagerly, and I found the bits of information I wanted".
+According to Donald McCormick, for a short period the police suspected Winslow of involvement in the killings because of his persistence and constant agitation in the Jack the Ripper case, and they checked on his movements at the time of the Ripper murders.

 When Winslow's claims about knowing the identity of the Ripper were reported in the English press Scotland Yard sent Chief Inspector Donald Swanson to interview him.
 Confronted with this senior police officer, Forbes Winslow immediately began to back-pedal.
 He said the story printed in the newspaper was not accurate and misrepresented the entire conversation between himself and the reporter.
 He further stated that the reporter had tricked him into talking about the Ripper murders.
-In fact, Winslow had never given any information to the police with the exception of his earlier theory concerning an escaped lunatic, a theory which even Forbes Winslow abandoned.
+Winslow had never given any information to the police with the exception of his earlier theory concerning an escaped lunatic, which he had by then abandoned.

-According to Donald McCormick, for a short period the police suspected Winslow of involvement in the killings because of his persistence and constant agitation in the Jack the Ripper case, and they checked on his movements at the time of the Ripper murders.
-He gained further publicity, and visited New York City in August 1895, to chair a meeting on lunacy at an International Medico-Legal Congress.
-He also appeared as an expert defence witness in some American cases involving lunacy.